-Sometimes, the best nights out are actually spent indoors, and the coolest hangout is closer than you might think.
-Luckily, New Orleans is filled with a number of hotels that double as hot spots for craft cocktails, live music and dancing all night long.
-Check out some of our favorite hotel bars to book an accommodation that offers the best of both worlds.
+Sometimes, the best nights out are spent indoors, and the coolest hangout is closer than you might think.
+Luckily, New Orleans is filled with a number of hotels that double as hot spots for craft cocktails, live music, and dancing all night long.
+Check out some of our favorite hotel bars and book an accommodation that offers the best of both worlds.

-A vibrant and spirited craft cocktail lounge, Bar Marilou is one of the many stunning and unique features offered at the boutique hotel Maison de la Luz.
-Grab a group of friends for dinner and specialty drinks, or cozy up near the lounge's library with a glass of wine and your favorite book.
-The space even includes a 12-person speakeasy available to hotel guests–perfect for private gatherings.
+For a vibrant and spirited craft cocktail lounge experience, head to Bar Marilou at the boutique hotel Maison de la Luz.
+The deep burgundy walls, bold antique furniture, and wall-to-wall cheetah print carpets create a unique atmosphere.
+Gather your friends for small plates and specialty drinks or enjoy a cozy evening in the lounge's library with a glass of wine and a good book.
+The innovative cocktail list is sure to please every palate, and there's even a 12-person speakeasy exclusively for hotel guests.

 The Windsor Court’s Polo Club Lounge was made for a sophisticated crowd.
-Soft furnishings, dark woods and live music set a tone comparable to private English pubs.
-The bar, headed by veteran bartender Roger Blais, offers a selection of over 600 wines, classic cocktails, and fine bar bites such as caviar, short rib on a French Baguette, charcuterie and cheese plates and more.
+Soft furnishings, dark wood, and live music set a tone comparable to private English pubs.
+The bar offers a selection of over 600 wines, classic cocktails, and fine bar bites such as caviar, short rib on a French Baguette, and charcuterie and cheese plates.

-Housed inside of the widely talked about Hotel Peter & Paul, the Elysian Bar is best-known for its daily Aperitivo Hour, which features a selection of vibrant and fruity European cocktails.
-Join them near the barside or outdoors to their stunning courtyard for before dinner cocktails and spirits.
+Housed inside Hotel Peter & Paul, the Elysian Bar is best known for its daily afternoon cocktail service, which features a selection of vibrant and fruity European cocktails.
+Join them at the bar or outdoors in their stunning courtyard for pre-dinner cocktails and spirits.

 The perfect parade route hangout is inside the Pontchartrain Hotel at Bayou Bar.
-Nestled on historic St. Charles Avenue, the Bayou Bar ideal for grabbing a drink and getting back to the beads during Mardi Gras season.
-Their menu features an extensive whiskey list, house cocktails and tempting bar bites.
+Nestled on historic St. Charles Avenue, the Bayou Bar is ideal for grabbing a drink directly on the parade route during Mardi Gras season.
+Their menu features an extensive whiskey list, house cocktails, and tempting bar bites.
 If you’re looking to linger for a little while longer, head upstairs to the Hot Tin Rooftop Bar for sips with stunning skyline views of the city.